Other details include:

 - Medium Latin (Bossa or Samba)

 Submit your Video (1 video only, ok to splice together sections if desired or send as one continuous video) to Dr. Hinkle ([email protected]) via a YouTube link (make sure it's working first) on or before April 1.
-If you have questions, communicate with a current RBB member (preferred, see above) or directly with Dr. Hinkle if needed.
+If you have questions, communicate with a current RBB or MBB member (preferred, see above) or directly with Dr. Hinkle if needed.